 The atomic structure diagram shown opposite should be familiar to you.
-The model of the atom shown is often called the nuclear atom and it is based on the work of Ernest Rutherford who discovered the nucleus in his famous gold foil experiment and on the work of Niels Bohr who suggested that the electrons orbit the nucleus in circular orbits or shells.
+The model of the atom shown is often called the nuclear atom or the Bohr atom and it is based on the work of Ernest Rutherford who discovered the nucleus in his famous gold foil experiment and on the work of Niels Bohr who suggested that the electrons orbit the nucleus in circular orbits or shells.

 Atoms have no charge, they are neutral.
 Atoms